aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/manage-text/wordart/_index.md

     portion.Text = "Aspose.Slides";
 }
 ```
-Set text font height bigger to make the future effect more visible:
+Now, we set the text’s font height to a bigger value to make the effect more noticeable through this code:

 ``` csharp
 FontData fontData = new FontData("Arial Black");